railsuser2014/openobject-doc-book-en/source/bi/architecture/architecture.rst

 * Selection of the dimensions (click on a tree structure)

 Then it's done, the cube is computed.
-The aggrgated table may be also auto-matically computed by Tiny ERP.
+The aggrgated table may be also auto-matically computed by Open  ERP.

-The goal is to create new cube on the fly from the Tiny ERP client on every object, on user demand.
+The goal is to create new cube on the fly from the Open  ERP client on every object, on user demand.
 This will also server the online demo server.

 The cube creation can be stored in the server of kept in memory for one time usage.